PureStorage-OpenConnect/pure-fb-openmetrics-exporter/README.md

 ### Overview

-This application aims to help monitor Pure Storage FlashBlades by providing an "exporter", which means it extracts data from the Purity API and converts it to a format which is easily readable by Prometheus.
+This application aims to help monitor Pure Storage FlashBlades by providing an "exporter", which means it extracts data from the Purity API and converts it to the OpenMetrics format, which is for instance consumable by Prometheus.

 The stateless design of the exporter allows for easy configuration management as well as scalability for a whole fleet of Pure Storage systems.
 Each time Prometheus scrapes metrics for a specific system, it should provide the hostname via GET parameter and the API token as Authorization token to this exporter.